Shin splints are an overload complaint of the tibia. It mainly occurs in athletes and can be present for a long time if not treated properly.

-Shin splint irritation indicates that there is damage, but not inflammation.
+Shin splints irritation indicates that there is damage, but not inflammation.

-The pain in shin splints is felt purely on the shin bone.
+The pain is felt purely on the shin bone.
 When the muscles next to the shin bone hurt, but the shin bone itself doesn’t, you don’t have shin splints.
 Then you have a muscle problem and need a different treatment.

 Shin splints treatment with 3 exercises and massage